 The Web Content Accessibility Guidelines (WCAG) form a part of a series of Web accessibility guidelines issued by the W3C’s Web Accessibility Initiative.
 They consist of a set of instructions on making the content accessible.
 The first version of WCAG (Version 1.0) was published and became a W3C recommendation on May 5, 1999.
 Today, nearly all of the international policies and regulations refer to or incorporate the WCAG.
 The United States Section 508 web provisions (1194.22) harmonize with WCAG 1.0’s Priority 1 guidelines.

 Fast Forward from 2008 to 2017: WCAG 2.1 and Silver

 Now that we are in 2019, WCAG 2.0 from December 11, 2008, is still our measuring stick for accessibility.
 Digital and web technology have changed a lot in this last decade.
 So, there’s been a need and expectation to create a dot release of WCAG, a WCAG 2.1.

 The WCAG 2.0 were so well-formatted and detailed in 2008 that it stood the test of time, given all the requirements are yet considered extremely valid.
 So, many experts are still hanging on to 2.0 and adding 2.1 to it will make it nothing but more elaborate.
 There’s a lateral effort to the WCAG 2.1 dot release.
 The 2.1 dot release will help to fill the known gaps.
 Also, there is another movement called Silver, which is the Accessibility Guidelines 3.0.

 Public sector website accessibility statements – what one needs to know

-That the accessibility laws are getting popular amongst not just the government websites but also for the non-government public sector website and app, it most definitely will need to meet specific accessibility standards.
+Accessibility laws are getting popular amongst not just government websites but also for the non-government public sector website and apps; it most definitely will need to meet specific accessibility standards.